MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/get-started/group-policy-management-console/manage-policy-settings-using-gpmc/Using-Folder-Redirection-in-Group-Policy.md

 -   **Redirect to the local user profile location**.
 This option moves the location of the folder to the local user profile under the **Users** folder.

--   **Advanced—Specify locations for various user groups**.
+-   **Advancedâ€�?Specify locations for various user groups**.
 This setting enables you to specify redirection behavior for the folder based on the security group memberships for the GPO.

 -   **Not configured**.
 This is the default setting.
 This setting specifies that policy-based folder redirection was removed for that GPO and the folders are redirected to the local user profile location or stay where they are based on the redirection options selected if any existing redirection policies were set.
 No changes are being made to the current location of this folder.